Preserving Heritage, Living our Charge and Forwarding the Colors !

 We are a Southern heritage preservation organization for all male descendants of Confederate Veterans.
-We are a unreconstructed camp that follows the Charge given to us by Stephen D. Lee and we forward the colors of our ancestors.
-Founded in 2017 to provide a presence where the Denton, Tarrant and Dallas county lines meet for the Sons of Confederate Veterans.
+We are a unreconstructed camp that follows the Charge given to us by Stephen D. Lee and we forward the colors of our ancestors while following the constitution of the Sons of Confederate Veterans.
+Founded in 2017 we provide a presence where the Denton, Tarrant and Dallas county lines meet for the Sons of Confederate Veterans.
 We are one of the most active camps in the North Texas area and we are perfectly in between Dallas, Denton and Ft Worth.

 Charge to the Sons of Confederate Veterans: